 You can also hide previously posted grades, especially if you need to fix errors or if grades were posted erroneously.

-When students have set grade notification preferences, they will receive notifications when grades are posted, as indicated in the flowchart.
+When students have set grade notification settings, they will receive notifications when grades are posted, as indicated in the flowchart.

 You can also view this flowchart as an interactive PDF.

 By default, Canvas courses have an Automatic posting policy .
-Assignment grades are visible to students as soon as grades are entered in the gradebook or submitted in SpeedGrader.
+Assignment grades, grading comments and submission annotations are visible to students as soon as grades are entered in the Gradebook or submitted in SpeedGrader.

 Alternatively, you can select a Manual posting policy for your course .
-Assignment grades are hidden from students until manually posted.
+Assignment grades, grading comments and submission annotations are hidden from students until manually posted.
+Submission Annotations alone will not trigger the option to post grades; a grade or grading comment would need to be entered.
 Students can see peer review comments when assignment grades are hidden.
 However, students can only see instructor comments if the instructor posts grades or submission comments.